-Figure 30.
-Food Insecurity by Age Group
+% of Food Security by Age Group 🖈

 Students who were previously convicted of a crime, veteran students, students who are single parents, foster youth students.
 Or students with a disability or medical condition were all more likely than average to be food insecure (Figure 31) ranging from sixty percent to almost ninety percent of these students experiencing food insecurity.